Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 ## Era Points

-For every era (a period of time approximately 6 hours in length in AXIALunar, and 24 hours in AXIACoin), validators are paid proportionally to the amount of _era points_ they have collected.
+For every era (a period of time approximately 6 hours in length in AXIALunar, and 24 hours in AXIA), validators are paid proportionally to the amount of _era points_ they have collected.
 Era points are reward points earned for payable actions like:

-- issuing validity statements for [parachain](../learn/learn-parachains.md) blocks.
+- issuing validity statements for [allychain](../learn/learn-allychains.md) blocks.
 - producing a non-uncle block in the Relay Chain.
 - producing a reference to a previously unreferenced uncle block.
 - producing a referenced uncle block.